The “Scuole Grandi” of Venice

 The Superintendence starts the renovation works on the ground floor, the first floor, the attic and the staircase

 The Reyer Sports Club definitely ends its activities at the premises of the Scuola and the City of Venice entrusts the building restoration project to Giovanni Battista Fabbri

 The City of Venice carries out various structural works on the building

-The City of Venice announces Project Financing, which is awarded to the company S.M.V. founded by the then president of Confindustria Luigi Brugnaro
+The City of Venice announces the Project Financing, which is entrusted to the company S.M.V. founded by Luigi Brugnaro

 2015 – 2016